Healthcare-Robotics/assistive-gym/README.md

 ## Install
 ### Simple installation using a python virtual environment.
 We encourage installing Assistive Gym and the custom PyBullet engine in a python virtualenv.
 A detailed description of each installation step can be found in the [Install Guide](https://github.com/Healthcare-Robotics/assistive-gym/wiki/1.-Install).
+Installation instructions for Windows can also be found in the [Install Guide](https://github.com/Healthcare-Robotics/assistive-gym/wiki/1.-Install#installing-on-windows)
 ```bash
 python3 -m pip install --user virtualenv
 python3 -m venv env